neonevm/neon-evm.docs/docs/developing/dev_environment/op1_remote_proxy_remote_solana.md

 >
 > The table data will be provided to users in real time.

+### Connecting to a Proxy

-To connect to a proxy using MetaMask/Truffle/Hardhat, follow the instructions below.
+To connect to a proxy using Remix/Truffle/Hardhat, follow the instructions below.

-#### Connecting to a Proxy Using MetaMask
+#### Connecting to a Proxy Using Remix

-To connect to a proxy using MetaMask, follow the instruction [Installing and Setting Up MetaMask](wallet/metamask_setup.md).
-You need to specify the `New RPC URL` field selected from the [table](clusters/neon_proxy_rpc_endpoints.md), and also specify the `Chain ID`.
+To connect to a proxy using Remix, follow the instruction [Using Remix](developing/deploy_facilities/using_remix.md).

 #### Connecting to a Proxy Using Truffle

 To connect to a proxy using Truffle or to deploy dApps using Truffle, follow the instructions [Using Truffle](developing/deploy_facilities/using_truffle.md).
-You need to configure `truffle-config.js` by setting the HDWalletProvider library to the RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).
+Please note that you need to configure the `truffle-config.js` file by setting the [`HDWalletProvider` library](developing/deploy_facilities/using_truffle.md#installation-of-the-hdwalletprovider-library) to the RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).

 #### Connecting to a Proxy using Hardhat

 To connect to a proxy using Hardhat or to deploy dApps using Hardhat, follow the instructions [Using Hardhat](developing/deploy_facilities/using_hardhat.md).
-You need to configure `hardhat.config.js` by setting the URL and the network_id/chainId to the RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).
+Please note that you need to configure the `hardhat.config.js` file by setting the URL and the `network_id`/`chainId` to the RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).

 ## Connecting MetaMask to the Neon EVM
 To connect MetaMask to the Neon EVM, follow the instructions on the [Getting Started](developing/getting_started.md#step-2-connect-metamask-to-the-neon-evm-devnet) page.
 The instructions on this page are mainly for connecting to the devnet, so if you want to connect to the mainnet or testnet, make sure to modify the instructions as described there.